auth0/docs/articles/quickstart/backend/django/interactive.md

 ## Create the JWT validator {{{ data-action=code data-code="apiexample/validator.py" }}}

-We're going to use a library called [Authlib](https://github.com/lepture/authlib) to create a [ResourceProtector](https://docs.authlib.org/en/latest/flask/1/resource-server.html), which is a type of [Django view decorator](https://docs.djangoproject.com/en/4.0/topics/http/decorators/) that protects our resources (API views) with a given validator.
+You're going to use a library called [Authlib](https://github.com/lepture/authlib) to create a [ResourceProtector](https://docs.authlib.org/en/latest/flask/1/resource-server.html), which is a type of [Django view decorator](https://docs.djangoproject.com/en/4.0/topics/http/decorators/) that protects your resources (API views) with a given validator.

-The validator will verify the Access Token that we pass to the resource by checking that it has a valid signature and claims.
+The validator will verify the Access Token that you pass to the resource by checking that it has a valid signature and claims.

-We can use AuthLib's `JWTBearerTokenValidator` validator with a few tweaks to make sure it conforms to our requirements on [validating Access Tokens](https://auth0.com/docs/secure/tokens/access-tokens/validate-access-tokens).
+You can use AuthLib's `JWTBearerTokenValidator` validator with a few tweaks to make sure it conforms to our requirements on [validating Access Tokens](https://auth0.com/docs/secure/tokens/access-tokens/validate-access-tokens).

-To create our `Auth0JWTBearerTokenValidator` we need to pass it our `domain` and `audience` (API Identifier).
+To create your `Auth0JWTBearerTokenValidator`, you need to pass it your `domain` and `audience` (API Identifier).
 It will then get the public key required to verify the token's signature and pass it to the `JWTBearerTokenValidator` class.

-We'll then override the class's `claims_options` to make sure the token's expiry, audience and issue claims are validated according to our requirements.
+You'll then override the class's `claims_options` to make sure the token's `expiry`, `audience`, and `issue` claims are validated according to our requirements.

-Create the file `apiexample/validator.py` with the code on the right-hand side.
+Create the file `apiexample/validator.py` using the code from the interactive panel.

 ## Create the API views {{{ data-action=code data-code="apiexample/views.py" }}}

-Next we'll create 3 API views in `apiexample/views.py`:
+Next, you'll create three API views in `apiexample/views.py`:

-- `/api/public` A public endpoint that requires no authentication.
+- `/api/public`: A public endpoint that requires no authentication.
-- `/api/private` A private endpoint that requires a valid Access Token JWT.
+- `/api/private`: A private endpoint that requires a valid Access Token JWT.
-- `/api/private-scoped` A private endpoint that requires a valid Access Token JWT that contains the given `scope`.
+- `/api/private-scoped`: A private endpoint that requires a valid Access Token JWT containing the given `scope`.

-The protected routes will have a `require_auth` decorator which is a `ResourceProtector` that uses the `Auth0JWTBearerTokenValidator` we created earlier.
+The protected routes will have a `require_auth` decorator, which is a `ResourceProtector` that uses the `Auth0JWTBearerTokenValidator` you created earlier.

-To create the `Auth0JWTBearerTokenValidator` we'll pass it our tenant's domain and the API Identifier of the API we created earlier.
+To create the `Auth0JWTBearerTokenValidator`, you'll pass it your tenant's domain and the API Identifier of the API you created earlier.

-The `require_auth` decorator on the `private_scoped` route accepts an additional argument `"read:messages"`, which checks the Access Token for the Permission (Scope) we created earlier.
+The `require_auth` decorator on the `private_scoped` route accepts an additional argument `"read:messages"`, which checks the Access Token for the Permission (Scope) you created earlier.

 ## Add URL mappings {{{ data-action=code data-code="apiexample/urls.py#8:10" }}}

-In previous steps, we added methods to the `views.py` file.
-We need to map those methods to URLs.

-Django has a [URL dispatcher](https://docs.djangoproject.com/en/4.0/topics/http/urls/) that lets you map URL patterns to views.
+In previous steps, you added methods to the `views.py` file.
+You need to map those methods to URLs using Django's [URL dispatcher](https://docs.djangoproject.com/en/4.0/topics/http/urls/), which lets you map URL patterns to views.

-Add the URL patterns to `apiexample/urls.py`.
+Add the URL patterns to `apiexample/urls.py`:

 <%= include('../_includes/_call_api') %>